wp-cli/handbook/commands/export/index.md

 : Export only posts published before this date, in format YYYY-MM-DD.

 [\--post_type=&lt;post-type&gt;]
 : Export only posts with this post_type.
+Separate multiple post types with a comma.
 Defaults to all.

 [\--post__in=&lt;pid&gt;]
 : Export all posts specified as a comma-separated list of IDs.

+[\--start_id=&lt;pid&gt;]
+: Export only posts with IDs greater than or equal to this post ID.

 [\--author=&lt;author&gt;]
 : Export only posts by this author.
 Can be either user login or user ID.